 Joël Le Bon has been paying particularly close attention to these developments.
 The Johns Hopkins Carey Business School associate professor specializes in the commercial applications of digital technology, including its use in sales, marketing, and management.
 COVID-19’s impact on the digital sphere, he notes, has been extraordinary.

 “I used to say that with modern digital sales capabilities, sales changed more in the past five years than in the past 50 years.
 I should say now that sales changed more in the past five months than in the past five years,” he says.

-With Carey Professor Andrew Ching, Le Bon established the business school’s Science of Digital Business Development Initiative, months before the pandemic emerged.
+With Carey Professor Andrew Ching, Le Bon established the business school’s Digital Business Development Initiative, months before the pandemic emerged.
 The coronavirus has added urgency to the work and mission of the initiative, says Le Bon.

-“Advancing the research, education, and practice of digital business development as organizations shift their strategic, marketing, and sales activities makes the Science of Digital Business Development Initiative even more critical for the future of sales, leadership, and work,” he says.
+“Advancing the research, education, and practice of digital business development as organizations shift their strategic, marketing, and sales activities makes the Digital Business Development Initiative even more critical for the future of sales, leadership, and work,” he says.

 In the following Q&A, Le Bon offers his views on some of the ways the pandemic has affected the world of digital business.

-QUESTION: The Science of Digital Business Development Initiative states the goal of showing business organizations how to thrive in a digital economy.
+QUESTION: The Digital Business Development Initiative states the goal of showing business organizations how to thrive in a digital economy.
 How has this goal, or the means of achieving it, been affected by the pandemic?